yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Both are open-sourced by Facebook follow the JSX syntax extension to JavaScript.
 Which compiles to React.createElement calls under the hood.
 <br/><br/>

-19. Explain The Controlled Components And Uncontrolled Components.
+:white_check_mark: 19.
+Explain The Controlled Components And Uncontrolled Components.
 > - **Controlled Components** : <br/>
+(1) Ｃontrol by status or props.
-(1) In most cases, we recommend using controlled components to implement forms.  <br/> (2) Controls the values of input elements in a form using setState(). <br/> (3) The input value can't not be control by user (https://jsfiddle.net/yschen25/xr2gb6w4/3/), it needs to add onChange handler to listen to the input value (https://jsfiddle.net/yschen25/gzx43por/).
+(2) In most cases, we recommend using controlled components to implement forms.  <br/> (3) Controls the values of input elements in a form using setState(). <br/> (4) The input value can't not be control by user (https://jsfiddle.net/yschen25/xr2gb6w4/3/), it needs to add onChange handler to listen to the input value (https://jsfiddle.net/yschen25/gzx43por/).

 | Elements | Attributes | Method | Callback value |
 |---|---|---|---|